redhat-cop/network.backup/extensions/patterns/restore/README.md

-# Network Restore Experience
+# Network Restore pattern

 ## Description

-This experience is designed to facilitate the automated **restore** of network configurations using Ansible.
+This pattern is designed to facilitate the automated **restore** of network configurations using Ansible.
 It provides a streamlined way to seed the necessary resources and create, manage, and execute restore tasks, ensuring that network configurations can be efficiently recovered to maintain operational continuity.

 ---

-## What This Experience Covers
+## What This pattern Covers

-This experience includes the following key components:
+This pattern includes the following key components:

 ### Project Templates

-- **Restore Project Template**: Defined within the `setup.yml` playbook, this template helps organize and manage all necessary components for the network restore experience.
+- **Restore Project Template**: Defined within the `setup.yml` playbook, this template helps organize and manage all necessary components for the network restore pattern.
 It ensures that relevant files, roles, and configurations are logically arranged, making it easier to maintain and execute automation tasks.

 ### Job Templates